Battle of Kyongju: Kigye recaptured

 The next morning, September 2 at 01:30, the KPA 12th Division, executing its part of the coordinated KPA II Corps' general attack, struck the Capital Division on the high hill masses south of the Kigye valley.
-This attack threw back the ROK 18th Regiment on the left in the area of Hills 334 and 438, and the ROK 17th Regiment on the right in the area of Hill 445.
+This attack threw back the ROKA 18th Regiment on the left in the area of Hills 334 and 438, and the ROKA 17th Regiment on the right in the area of Hill 445.
 By dawn of September 3, the KPA penetration there had reached the vital east–west corridor road 3 mi east of An'gang-ni.
 As a result of this gain during the night, the KPA 12th Division had advanced 5 mi and the Capital Division all but collapsed.

 This forced Coulter to withdraw the 21st Infantry from the line northwest of P'ohang-dong and concentrate it in the vicinity of Kyongju.
 The 2nd Battalion had joined the regiment on August 31, but Coulter had held it in the task force's reserve at An'gang-ni.
 That battalion now took up a horseshoe-shaped defense position around the town, with some elements on high ground 2 mi east where they protected the Kyongju to P'ohang-dong highway.
 The rest of the regiment closed into an assembly area north of Kyongju.
-At the same time, Walker started the newly activated ROK 7th Division toward the KPA penetration.
-Its ROK 5th Regiment closed at Yongch'on that afternoon, and the ROK 3rd Regiment, less its 1st Battalion, closed at Kyongju in the evening.
+At the same time, Walker started the newly activated ROKA 7th Division toward the KPA penetration.
+Its 5th Regiment closed at Yongch'on that afternoon, and the ROKA 3rd Regiment, less its 1st Battalion, closed at Kyongju in the evening.
 Walker also authorized Coulter to use the 3rd Battalion, 9th Infantry; the 9th Infantry Regimental Tank Company; and the 15th Field Artillery Battalion as he deemed advisable.
 These units, held at Yonil Airfield for its defense, had not previously been available for commitment elsewhere.